Current Scholar Biographies

 Advisor: Elizabeth Paul

-Mohammed Haque is a Bridge Scholar who joined the APAM department in the fall.
+Mohammed Haque is a Bridge Scholar who joined the APAM department in the fall of 2023.
 He was born and raised in Brooklyn, NY and realized his love for physics at Stuyvesant High School.
 He earned a Bachelor of Arts in Physics with a minor in Mathematics from Hunter College in New York City.
 During his time at Hunter college, Mohammed worked with Dr. Steven Greenbaum studying polymer electrolytes using NMR spectroscopy.
 This introduced Mohammed to alternative energy gain and storage as a potential career path.
 Mohammed was first introduced to Plasma Physics at Princeton University, he worked with Dr. Michael Zarnstorff at Princeton Plasma Physics Laboratory on constructing the world’s first permanent magnet stellarator experiment (MUSE).
 There he realized the potential fusion energy had for society but also was fascinated with plasma as a state of matter.
 Mohammed joined the bridge program after graduation and is now a part of Dr. Elizabeth Paul’s Stellarator Theory group.
-Mohammed’s current work involves strain optimization of High-Temperature Superconducting tape for given parametric curves intended to be used as coils.
-These new coils are to be used in repurposing the Columbia Non-Neutral Torus experiment.
+Mohammed is involved with a number of projects at the plasma lab all relating to stellarators, a kind of configuration to confine plasma.
+All of his projects relate to making stellarator construction easier, as well as novel configurations for stellarators.
 Mohammed Aspires to pursue a Ph.D in Plasma Physics and or related fields.
 In Mohammed’s spare time he enjoys basketball, weight training, and hiking.

 Advisor: Kevin Oschner